09 Jan Kitchen and Bath Remodel Advice for Home Sellers

 Balance quality and appearance

-Include the must-have features
+Include the must-haves

 Although custom cabinets and other popular trends in kitchen and bath design may not be appealing to you personally, it’s important to think about your potential buyers.
 The NAHB report reveals there are certain features the majority of those surveyed want to see in a home that they buy: